PhillBet/VSCodeConfigForPython/Installing_Python_3_12.md

 sudo add-apt-repository ppa:deadsnakes/ppa
 ```

-When prompted, press `[Enter]` to continue.
+When prompted, press `[enter/return]` to continue.

-Once the repository is enabled, you can install Python 3.9 by executing:
+Once the repository is enabled, you can install Python 3.12 by executing:

 ```
-sudo apt install python3.10
+sudo apt install python3.12
 ```

 Verify that the installation was successful by typing:

 ```
-python3.10 --version
+python3.12 --version
-Python 3.10.0
+Python 3.12.1
 ```

 That’s it.
-Python 3.9 is installed on your Ubuntu, and you can start using it.
+Python 3.12 is installed on your Ubuntu, and you can start using it.